Opetushallitus/ehoks/README.md

 file either via environment variable `CONFIG` or JVM system property `config`.

+Config files are being merged as custom config overrides default values.
+So you can use some default values and some custom values.

+Merged configuration is being validated on load.

 ### CAS authentication

 Application uses CAS authentication with external APIs.
 Fill out CAS credentials